mets/METS-schema/METS2.md

 METS, the Metadata Encoding & Transmission Standard, has been used for describing digital objects since 2001.
 The METS XML schema version 1.x (METS 1) is used both as an interchange and a storage format by numerous systems in the digital preservation space [^coptr] [^profiles].
 A METS document can describe the files that make up a digital object, their structural relationship to each other, and include a variety of metadata about the digital object and its component files.

 The METS Editorial Board is working on version 2 of the Metadata Encoding & Transmission Standard (METS), work which aims to make METS easier to use and implement.
 Version 2 simplifies the schema, makes it more consistent, and removes reliance on the outdated XLink standard.
 It aims to retain a clear path for migration from METS 1 for most use cases.
 In this document the METS Editorial Board presents details of the each change along with a variety of examples.
+Work in progress on the draft METS 2 schema is available [on GitHub](https://github.com/mets/METS-schema/blob/mets2/v2/mets.xsd).

 ### Motivation